Vadimvr/Added-Height-In-GPS-Track/README.md

 If it is missing .hgt with heights the app will issue a message with the name of the file that needs to be downloaded and saved to /'app root'/srtm/.
 After restarting the application.

-Updated tracks with the name "-update" appear in the root of the program.
+Updated tracks with the name "-update" appear in the root of the app.